+\textbf{Sensitivity Analysis for the Exploration Parameter of \ucbeshort.}~~We perform a sensitivity analysis on the exploration parameter $a$ of \ucbeshort.
+Such a parameter should be set to a value less or equal to $a^*$, and the computation of the latter is challenging.
+We tested the sensitivity of \ucbeshort to this hyperparameter by looking at the error probability for $a \in \{ a^*/50,a^*/10,a^*,10a^*,50a^*\}$.
+Figure~\ref{fig:exp_a} shows the empirical errors of \ucbeshort with different parameters $a$, where the blue dashed vertical line denotes the last time the optimal arm changes over the time budget.
 It is worth noting how, even in this case, we have two significantly different behaviors before and after such a time.
-Indeed, if $T \le 185$, we have that a misspecification with larger values than $a^*$ does not significantly impact the performance of \ucbeshort, while smaller values slightly decrease the performance.
-Conversely, for $T>185$ learning with different values of $a$ seems not to impact the algorithm performance significantly.
-This corroborates the previous results about the superior performance of the \ucbeshort algorithm and suggests that when the value of $a^*$ cannot be computed, large values should be preferred, especially for the cases in which the time horizon is short.\footnote{ In Appendix~\ref{apx:add_experiments}, we report results on the robustness of the analyzed settings when the noise standard deviation $\sigma$ changes.}
+Indeed, if $T \le 185$, we have that misspecification with larger values than $a^*$ does not significantly impact the performance of \ucbeshort, while smaller values slightly decrease the performance.
+Conversely, for $T>185$ learning with different values of $a$ seems not to impact the algorithm performance.